-Editorial changes should always be clearly identified in the application form as following: A brief description of the editorial changes should be provided in the Precise Scope.
+Editorial changes should always be clearly identified in the application form as follows: A brief description of the editorial changes should be provided in the Precise Scope.
 All the editorial changes should be listed in the present/proposed table, and a justification as to why the holder considers them 'editorial' (i.e. why they should not trigger a specific variation) should be provided for each change.

-In addition, the MAH should provide a declaration in the 'Precise scope and background…' section of the application form confirming that the changes proposed as editorial do not change the content of the concerned part(s) of the dossier beyond the scope of the variation submitted within which the editorial changes are being submitted.
+In addition, the MAH should provide a declaration in the 'Precise scope and background…' section of the application form confirming that the changes proposed as editorial do not change the content of the concerned part(s) of the dossier beyond the scope of the variation within which the editorial changes are being submitted.

 Editorial changes in module 4 and 5

 Editorial changes in module 4 and 5 are not foreseen.
 Please contact the appropriate pre-submission query email address (IAquery@ema.europa.eu, IBquery@ema.europa.eu) in advance of an upcoming submission.